 In the last few years many people have made the switch from smoking traditional cigarettes to vaping e-cigarettes.
-Most make the switch to help curve their tobacco and nicotine addictions.
-Smoking cigarettes has several health risks, so people wonder about the vaping effects on health since it is the new alternative way to ingest nicotine.
-Alternatively, non nicotine vape juice are good if you are trying to avoid nicotine altogether.
+Most make the switch to liquid because they help curve their tobacco and nicotine addictions.
+Smoking cigarettes has several health risks, so people wonder about the vaping effects on health since it is the new best alternative way to ingest nicotine.
+Alternatively, non nicotine vape juice are good if you are trying to avoid nicotine & vapor altogether.
 The worst part about cigarette smoking is secondhand smoke which affects non-smokers who are in the same general area.

-We are specifically going to discuss vaping and oral hygiene, and the many questions vapers may have like “does vaping stain teeth?” or “does vaping hurt your teeth?".
+We are specifically going to discuss vaping and oral health & hygeine, and the many questions vapers may have like “does vaping stain teeth?” or “does vaping hurt your teeth?".
 We are here to help and answer all your questions on the vaping effects on teeth!

 So what does smoking do to your teeth?
 Does it make my smile yellow?
 According to the American Dental Association, tar and nicotine has several effects on dental health.
-Your dentist will be able to check for any of the following smoking effects on teeth includes:
+Your dentist will be able to check for any of the following smoking effects on teeth:

 - Build up of plaque and tartar on teeth